 The Office of Gift Planning specializes in charitable gift planning for estates, charitable trusts and annuities and other complex current and future gift plans.
-Our team of experts can help you honor the Duke memories, people and places that matter to you.
+Our team of professionals can help you honor the Duke memories, people and places that matter to you.

 Not sure where to start?
 Contact Katherine Hunsley at (919) 681-0464 or email@example.com to be connected with the appropriate Gift Planning team member for your needs.